 Medical and Educational Aid to Kenya (MEAK) organizes and funds medical missions for underserved communities in the fields of pediatric cardiac surgery, thoracic surgery, ophthalmology, dentistry, and orthopedics.
 By partnering with local hospitals and medical professionals, MEAK is able to make a lasting impact on patients and local health care as a whole.
-Founded in 1994 by Mike and Dee Belliere, MEAK has carried out over 140 life saving medical missions resulting in 15,000+ surgeries for people who would not have received the same dignified care otherwise.
-March to the Top is proud to partner with MEAK by sponsoring many of these missions since 2013.

-March to the Top sponsored medical missions so far:
+March to the Top sponsored missions:

 WHY IT MATTERS

 In Kenya, rural communities face great disadvantages when navigating a health care system that favors the wealthy.
 Heart disease and blindness are all too common in Kenya, affecting people regardless of location or income.
 Despite this, treatment is often only accessible to those in urban locations with financial means.
 This results in thousands of people going without medical treatment for years on end.
 Location and income continue to be barriers for Kenyans struggling to get the treatment they deserve.
 MEAK and March to the Top are working to break down those barriers, one medical mission at a time.